Values, Scope, and Aim of the Journal

 Reviewers are given up to four weeks to return their reviews to the editors.
 Reviewers are asked to pay special attention to the following: title; abstract; major claim; methodology; argument; trends and sources; style and formatting; contribution; scriptural engagement; suitability.

-During the double-blind peer review process the content editor checks the submitted article and makes recommendations.
-These recommendations, combined with the comments from the review panel, are converted into one master feedback document per article.[4]
+After receiving the three reviews, the editors, in consultation with the content editor, agree on the outcome.
+The comments from the review panel are converted into one master feedback document per article.[4]
 These documents are passed on to authors by the editors.
 The outcome can be one of the following: accepted; accepted with minor corrections; accepted with major corrections; resubmit; decline.

 Should an author wish to appeal the outcome of a review, they are to contact the journal editor who will consider the case alongside the Editorial Team.
 Once the appeal has been processed, the decision made by the Editorial Team is final.